Alberto Fujimori: Third term, flight to Japan and resignation

 On 19 November, government ministers presented their resignations en bloc.
-Fujimori's first vice president, Francisco Tudela, had broken with Fujimori and resigned a few days earlier.
+Fujimori's first vice president, Francisco Tudela, had broken with him and resigned a few days earlier.
 This left second vice president Ricardo Márquez Flores as next in line for the presidency.
 Congress refused to recognize him, as he was an ardent Fujimori loyalist; Márquez resigned two days later.
 Paniagua was next in line, and became interim president to oversee the April 2001 elections.